lavendarlatte/record/supplements/graph.md

 O(n) time complexity and O(max node in level) space.

 **BST**:
-search, add, remove is O(height) inorder traversal is sorted array.
+search, add, remove is O(height).
+Inorder traversal is sorted array.

+**Graph**: can be represented with array of edges, adjacency list/matrix, or general matrix where each (row, col) is node.
+We can use DFS but need to keep "seen" set to avoid infinite cycle.